trueos/trueos-docs/trueos-handbook/install.rst

 * **stripe:** Requires a minimum of 2 disks.

-.. note:: A stripe does NOT provide ANY redundancy.
+.. danger:: A stripe does NOT provide ANY redundancy.
 If any disk fails in a stripe, all data in the pool is lost!

-The installer will not allow a configuration choice in which the system does not meet the minimum number of disks required by the configuration.
-When selecting a configuration, a message will indicate how many more disks are required.
+The installer does not allow a configuration choice in which the system does not meet the required number of disks.
+When selecting a configuration, a message indicates how many more disks are required.

-When finished, click :guilabel:`Next` to see the screen shown in :numref:`Figure %s <install10>`.
+When finished, click :guilabel:`Next` to choose cache and log devices, shown in :numref:`Figure %s <install10>`.

 .. _install10: